 Every few months I transfer the photos from my Dropbox folder over to the main photos folder on the iMac.
 I like to call this my my photo hub.
 I structure the folders like this..

 > MY PHOTOS

 Immediately after I’ve transferred the photos from Dropbox to my iMac I backup my photos in a few different places to avoid ever losing my precious memories.
 I've been through that pain before and it hurts really bad, so I've risk assessed every possible scenario that could cause my files to disappear.
 If you aren’t currently backing up your photos I really, really recommend that you start to avoid the potential heartache.
 I did some research and like to use the 3-2-1 backup method, which means having 3 backups in 2 different formats with 1 kept offsite.

-Hard Drives: as well as my iMac hard drive which is my main photo hub, I have two 1TB external hard drives which I manually transfer my files over to every few months as I'm sorting through them.
-I make sure to keep one hard drive hidden away somewhere safe in case of a burglary.
+Hard Drives: as well as my iMac hard drive which is my main photo hub, I have two 1TB external hard drives which I manually transfer my organised and renamed files over to every few months.
+I also make sure to keep one hard drive hidden away somewhere safe in case of a burglary.

 Dropbox (Cloud Backup): I pay for 1TB of Dropbox space and copy all of my favourite photos (the ones I deem 'photobook worthy') into Dropbox in preparation for my photobook making sessions that I’m about to embark on.
-That way if anything happened to my machine or my hard drives in some kind of natural disaster, my favourite files would still be safe and sound.
+That way if anything happened to my iMac or my hard drives in some kind of natural disaster, my favourite files would still be safe and sound.
 You could also check out Cloudwards for a huge range of cloud storage options.

-I really hope you've found this post helpful, and if you have any of your own photo organising tips I'd love it if you could share them in a comment.
+I really hope you've found this post helpful, and if you have any of your own photo organising tips I'd love it if you could share them in a comment, x